fallen-icarus/cardano-swaps/GettingStarted.md

 feel like `cardano-cli`.

 The smart contracts are compiled *into* the created `cardano-swaps` CLI.
 The executable has everything you need for using the DEX.
+It is a batteries included CLI.

 ## Aiken For Developers